 Our performance, in general, is considered in determining the amount of annual salary increases.
-The Compensation Committee sets base salaries at levels competitive to senior executives with comparable qualifications, experience and responsibilities, of similarly sized banks.
+The Compensation Committee sets base salaries at levels competitive with senior executives with comparable qualifications, experience and responsibilities, of similarly sized banks.
 The Virginia Bankers Association Salary Survey was used for comparison of salaries paid for similar positions and responsibilities.
 The Compensation Committee also takes into consideration our strategic plans and Company performance, including but not limited to, branch performance, asset quality, capital management, core deposit growth, efficiency, regulatory compliance, and earnings.

-The Compensation Committee approves the named executive officers' annual salary based on the above criteria and its assessment of their past performance and expected future contributions.
+The named executive officers' annual salary is based on the above criteria as well as an assessment of their past performance and expected future contributions.
 In addition to the internal measures above, the Board of Directors also reviews our financial performance in relation to peer group averages in the Virginia Bankers' Association Salary Survey.
 A subjective approach is used in its evaluation of these factors, and therefore the Compensation Committee does not rely on a formula or weights of specific factors.

-The annual base salary for Ms. Wimmer was increased to \$164,800 in May 2015.
-Mr. Asbury's salary was increased to an annual base of \$250,000 on December 17, 2014 upon his appointment as President and Chief Executive Officer of the Company and Bank.
-Mr. Sexton's salary was increased to an annual base amount of \$176,348 in November of 2014.
+The annual base salary for Ms. Wimmer was increased to \$164,800 in May of 2015.
+Mr. Sexton's salary was increased to an annual base amount of \$179,875 in February of 2016.
+Mr. Asbury's salary was increased to an annual base of \$255,000 in December of 2015.

-Christmas bonuses were paid in the years 2015 and 2014 to all employees of the Company.
-No incentive bonuses have been paid to named executives paid for the years 2009 through 2015.
+Christmas bonuses were paid in the years 2016 and 2015 to all employees of the Company.
+No incentive bonuses have been paid to named executives paid for the years 2009 through 2016.